khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

    -  Apache Flink
    -  Apache Hudi
    -  and Presto.
-- Amazon EMR uses Hadoop, an open-source framework, to distribute your data and processing across a resizable cluster of Amazon EC2 instances
+- Amazon EMR uses Hadoop, an open-source framework, to distribute your data and processing across a resizable cluster of EC2s

 - Stand for Elastic MapReduce
 - Create Hadoop cluster(Bigdata) -> analyze & process vast amount data